 Remote, GPS-enabled sensors to measure use of cookstoves, water filters and other devices.

-Researching the impact tracker technologies involved countless hours of browsing the tools’ websites in order to understand a range of items including features, usage, and pricing.
-Since the best way to assess a tool’s strengths and weaknesses is to actually use it, we also experimented with as many of the tools as possible in Kopernik’s own projects and activities.
+Creating the ITT catalogue involved countless hours of researching the tools online in order to understand a range of items including features, usage, and pricing.
+Since the best way to assess the strengths and weaknesses of a tool is to use it, we also experimented with as many of the tools as possible in Kopernik’s own projects and activities.

-Alongside conducting desk research and using the tools on our own, we also reached out to a number of tech developers and tech users for 1-1.5 hour interviews.
-These conversations were very informative and helped us understand, for example, how and why these tools were developed, what challenges developers faced, how developers understand their competition, and who uses these technologies.
+Alongside conducting desk research and using the tools on ourselves, we also conducted a number of interviews with of tech developers and tech users.
+These conversations were very informative and helped us understand how and why these tools were developed, what challenges the developers faced, how developers understood their competition, and who uses these technologies.

 Who should use this catalogue?

-This catalogue has been designed, researched, and written with the following type of organization in mind:
+This catalogue has been designed, researched, and written with the following type of organisation in mind: